 When cannabis sales begin on January 1, there may be over 100 dispensaries for recreational Marijuana throughout the state.
 The law requires would-be Marijuana merchants to pay $100,000 to apply for a dispensary license.
 The state will give preference to the 55 medical Marijuana dispensaries which are already operating in Illinois and then will open applications for 75 more licenses in October.

 When he signed HB 1438, Pritzker claimed that the “the war on cannabis” – the criminalization of Marijuana – “has destroyed families, filled prisons with nonviolent offenders, and disproportionately disrupted black and brown communities.”
 Therefore, the law will erase state-level, non-violent marijuana convictions.
 This provision has the potential to relieve almost 800,000 people of a criminal record.

 The law also requires that 25% of tax revenue which the state collects from the Marijuana industry be invested in high-poverty areas and that another 20% of the revenue be used to finance programs to treat drug addiction.
 Furthermore, the law requires that the state give preference to minorities who apply for a license to open a dispensary.

 Legal Marijuana Is Not Safe Marijuana

-Whether or not it’s legal, marijuana can harm a person’s ability to maintain a heathy lifestyle.
-If you or someone you know needs help with overcoming marijuana dependence, contact a dedicated recovery specialist today to get answers to your questions and find a treatment center that’s right for you.
+Whether or not it’s legal, Marijuana can harm a person’s ability to maintain a healthy lifestyle.
+If you or someone you know needs help with overcoming Marijuana dependence, contact a treatment provider today to get answers to your questions about rehab.